velniaszs/Fabric_Workspace_Settings/capacity-policies/bau/InitializeCapacityPolicySet.md

 >
 > **This value goes in the ƒx tab**, unlike the string form used elsewhere in this table — it is a pure expression with no `@{}` interpolation.

-> **`ubsppcoe_policysetname` is written here and nowhere else.** [SyncCapacityPolicySets](docs/flows/capacity-policies/SyncCapacityPolicySets.md) uses it to spot a policy set renamed by hand without spending a `GET` per set, and the rebuild never touches it.
-Leave it blank and that check silently compares against nothing.
+> **`ubsppcoe_policysetname` is written here and nowhere else**, and nothing reads it any more — the drift scan that compared it against Fabric was discarded.
+Write it anyway: it is free, and it is the only record of what the set was called if anyone ever has to match items in the holder workspace back to rows by hand.

-**Write the row before activating.** If activation fails, the policy set still exists in Fabric and must be recorded, or the next run creates a second one and `SyncCapacityPolicySets` reports a `Conflict` nobody caused.
+**Write the row before activating.** If activation fails, the policy set still exists in Fabric and must be recorded, or the next run creates a second one — two sets scoped to one capacity, which nothing now reports.

 ### 8b. `Run_rebuild` — **Run a Child Flow** → `RebuildCapacityPolicyRules`, passing `triggerOutputs()?['body/ubsppcoe_nodeuniqueid']`.